WCBROW01/hypertext-toy/README.md

-# http-server
+# hypertext-toy

-TODO: Come up with an actual name for this
+Thanks to [@therackshack](https://github.com/therackshack) for coming up with an actual name for this.

 This is a toy HTTP server written in C using sockets.
-It isn't fit for any type of production use-case, and I'm not even sure if I'd even use it as a teaching tool in the state it's currently in.
-However, it does exist, and it will serve webpages.
+It isn't fit for any type of production use-case, although it may be somewhat useful as a teaching tool.
+It is mostly here for me to use to learn about sockets, networking, and HTTP.
+However, it does exist, and it will serve webpages, so if you need to set up a quick and dirty static HTTP server, this may be useful.

 The server currently runs on port 8000 and listens to all addresses by default.

+SSL support is currently not planned, but it might be implemented if I either get bored or someone makes a pull request for it.

 ## Building